University of Sheffield: St George's campus

-To the east of the main campus lies St George's campus, named after St George's Church (now a lecture theatre and postgraduate residence).
-The campus is the historical location of the Sheffield Technical School.
-It is bounded by Upper Hanover Street to the west, Broad Lane to the north, Rockingham Street to the east, and West Street to the south, and is part of St George's Quarter, one of the seven official Sheffield city centre quarters.
-Also known as the Engineering campus, St George's campus is centred on Mappin Street, the location of the Faculty of Engineering (partly housed in the Grade II-listed Mappin Building) and the Department of Journalism Studies, Department of Economics and Department of Computer Science.
+The east part of the city campus was formerly known as the St George's campus (named after St George's Church) and as the east campus.
+This was the historical location of the Sheffield Technical School.
+The campus was bounded by Upper Hanover Street to the west, Broad Lane to the north, Rockingham Street to the east, and West Street to the south, and is part of St George's Quarter, one of the eleven official Sheffield city centre quarters.
+The faculty of engineering and the departments of journalism studies, economics and computer science are on Mappin Street, in the centre of the area.
 The university also maintains the Turner Museum of Glass in this area.
-As part of the 2000s development plan, the university has converted the listed Victorian Jessop Hospital for Women into the new home of the Department of Music in 2009.
-The formerly Grade II-listed Edwardian wing of the Jessop Hospital was demolished after Sheffield City Council's planning committee voted for approval.
-The building was replaced by a new £81 million building for the Faculty of Engineering which opened in September 2015, named the Diamond.
-It is a purpose-built multi-disciplinary building that houses lecture theatres, laboratories, workrooms and other facilities for the teaching of engineering.
-Amongst the more recent additions to the university's estate located on this campus are the Soundhouse (2008; a music practice and studio facility) and the Jessop West building (2009; the first UK project by Berlin architects Sauerbruch Hutton).
+The department of music is housed in the Victorian grade II-listed former Jessop Hospital, although the Edwardian wing of the hospital, also grade II-listed, was demolished.
+The demolished wing was replaced by The Diamond, a new multi-disciplinary building with lecture theatres, laboratories, workrooms and other facilities for the faculty of engineering that opened in September 2015.

+Among other 21st-century additions to this area of the campus are the Soundhouse (2008; a music practice and studio facility) and the Jessop West building (2009; the first UK project by Berlin architects Sauerbruch Hutton).

+The Sir Frederick Mappin Building is a Grade II-listed building that houses much of the faculty of engineering and St George's IT centre.
+A modern glass-roofed atrium, housing laboratories, offices and social spaces, joins the Mappin Building to the 1885 central wing.